Trump Blamed For Hawaii False Missile Warning

 As things slowly go back to normal in Hawaii after a false missile warning created unprecedented chaos and fear, some people, particularly celebrities, are pointing accusing fingers at Donald Trump for what happened.

-Early Saturday morning in Hawaii, people woke up to the probability that it could be their last day on earth as a supposed ballistic missile was about to hit the U.S. territory.
+Early Saturday morning in Hawaii, people woke up to the probability that it could be their last day on earth as a supposed ballistic missile was about to hit the U.S. state.
 A warning was inadvertently sent out that Hawaii was under attack.

 The alert, which advised residents to “seek immediate shelter,” was sent out by the Hawaii Emergency Management Agency.
-The missile alert ended with “this is not a drill” leading everyone in Hawaii to believe that a missile was indeed about to strike them.
+The missile alert ended with “this is not a drill,” leading everyone in Hawaii to believe that a missile was indeed about to strike them.
 As could be imagined, residents and tourists in Hawaii scrambled to safety as fear overcame them.

 No missile came and a second emergency alert was sent 38 minutes later saying there was no missile threat.
 The false missile warning was attributed to human error, as CNN reported.
-Unfortunately, the emotional damage has been done and now people around the world are wondering when such a scenario may actually come true given the nuclear threats hurled between Trump and North Korea’s Supreme Leader Kim Jong-un.
+Unfortunately, the emotional damage has been done and now people around the world are wondering when such a scenario may actually come true given the nuclear threats hurled between Trump and North Korea’s supreme leader Kim Jong-un.

 We DEFINITELY don’t need false alarm emergency alerts about inbound missiles heading towards Hawaii with Trump’s poor comprehension skills and itchy trigger finger. pic.twitter.com/99eqJbPzc2